docker-mailserver/docker-mailserver/README.md

 #### Starting for the first time

-On first start, you will need to add email accounts (unless you're using LDAP).
-You have two minutes time before DMS will shut down if there are no accounts.
+On first start, you will need to add at least one email account (unless you're using LDAP).
+You have two minutes to do so, otherwise DMS will shutdown and restart.
 You can add accounts with the following two methods:

-1. Use `setup.sh` to help you: `./setup.sh email add <user@domain> <password>`
+1. Use `setup.sh`: `./setup.sh email add <user@domain>`
-2. Execute the complete command yourself: `docker exec -ti <CONTAINER NAME> setup email add <user@domain> <password>`
+2. Run the command directly in the container: `docker exec -ti <CONTAINER NAME> setup email add <user@domain>`

 You can then proceed by creating the postmaster alias and by creating DKIM keys.